cmo2901/cmo2901/README.md

 # Hello, I'm Colin!

 Welcome to my cybersecurity portfolio!
-I am a recent graduate with a BAS in cybersecurity.
+I recently earned my BAS in Cybersecurity from George Mason University.
 Here, I document my various projects as I continue to learn and build my skillset.

 [Connect with me on LinkedIn](https://www.linkedin.com/in/cmo2901/) 🔗